TownOfGrimlocke/Covenant/README.md

         main cave entrance)

 -  **Raccoon Bay:**

-    -  The Ravens Knock - Occult Shop selling reagents and other oddities.
-Humans see it as a curiosity shop, but Supernatural's know it as a place to get whatever they need.

     -  The Holistic Witch - white witch shop and hang out location.
         Healing vibes and energy, safe area that's warded to prevent